rpm-software-management/rpm-web/user_doc/autosetup.md

 * -N disables automatic patch application if necessary for some reason.
 If %autosetup is called with -N, the patch-application phase can be manually invoked with %autopatch macro.
 * -S<vcs> specifies the VCS to use.
 Currently supported VCSes are: "git", "hg" (for mercurial), "bzr", "quilt" and "patch", "git_am" (rpm >= 4.12) and "gendiff" (rpm >= 4.14).
 If -S is omitted, %autosetup defaults to "patch"
 * -p<number> argument to control patch prefix stripping (same as -p to %patch)
-* -b (for creating patch backups) is accepted but currently ignored - this is not meaningful for a full-blown VCS anyway
+* -b (for creating patch backups) is accepted but currently ignored - this is not meaningful for a full-blown VCS anyway.
+If you need backups for gendiff use, use "gendiff" backend.

 Note that the exact behavior of -S option depends on the used VCS: for example quilt only controls patches whereas git and mercurial control the entire source repository.